 A medical assistant is an allied health professional who performs administrative and clinical duties in a medical facility.
 Medical assisting duties may include scheduling appointments, updating medical records, taking vital signs, or prep a patient for physical exams.

-Pros of Medical Assisting
+Pros of a Medical Assisting Career

 Medical assistants have the opportunity to gain medical and technological expertise during their training and on-the-job.
 They learn medical terms, anatomy and physiology basics, office management skills, and keyboard techniques.
 Medical assistants can also follow the latest advances in the healthcare field, including new lab techniques and medical procedures.

-Variety in job duties
+Variety in Job Duties

 The job duties of a medical assistant can be quite varied.
 Medical assistants typically perform both administrative and clinical tasks.
 Administrative responsibilities may be scheduling appointments, completing health insurance forms, processing billing and coding information, and greeting patients.
 Clinical duties can entail recording vital signs, taking medical histories, preparing patients for exams, drawing blood, or administering medications as directed by the physician.
 Each workday can look different.

-Working with people
+Working with People

-If you enjoy interacting with people, medical assisting is a great career for you.
+If you enjoy interacting with people, medical assisting may be a great career for you.
 You are part of a medical team, so you work with medical professionals like doctors, nurses, and other assistants.
 Of course, you also interact with patients when you greet them, prepare them for an exam or procedure, measure their vital signs, or draw their blood.
 You can help patients feel more at ease.

 Since medical assistants are employed by medical facilities, they work in hygienic environments.
 Physician’s offices in particular are clean and typically quiet.
 So, if you’re looking for a workplace that has a clean and calm atmosphere, medical assisting may be the right choice for you.

 Medical assistants can specialize in certain fields by enrolling in additional training.
-Specializations can include pediatric-, psychiatric-, or general medicine.
+Specializations can include pediatric, psychiatric, or general medicine.
 Some medical assistants may also specialize in education.
 Specializations can help boost a medical assistant’s earning potential.

 Medical assisting also has a number of career advancement opportunities.
 With sufficient experience, medical assistants can move into leadership roles.
-Some may also choose to obtain further education and advance into other medical professions like registered nurse, physician assistant, or nurse practioner.
+Some may also choose to obtain further education and advance into other medical professions like registered nurse, physician assistant, or nurse practitioner.

-Cons of Medical Assisting
+Cons of a Medical Assisting Career

 Part of the job of a medical assistant is to work with needles when they draw blood or inject a patient.
-So, you can’t be too squeamish in that regard.
-However, medical assistants who work in large facilities like hospitals may have the chance to focus only on administrative work.

 If you want to learn more about medical assisting, check out our guide on how to become a medical assistant.